andrewKOwong/mixedconclusions/content/blog/boardgames_part_one.md

 #### Arguments for `.retrieve_all()`

+`.retrieve_all()` has several optional kwargs.

+- `batch_cooldown` specifies to change how long to wait between batches
+- `server_cooldown` specifies how long to wait if you encounter a server problem.
+This is a defensive tactic, as I could not find documentation defining exactly what error codes and messages would get returned in what instance, so I thought it might be better to just wait a while.
+- `batch_size` controls how many board games to request at once
+- `shuffle` specifies that games should be be retrieved in random order.
+This is default behaviour,
+- `random_seed` for reproducible shuffling.
+- `max_id` if you want to set a different maximum id other than `362383`, which is coded as a class constant.

+, the batch size, whether to turn off id shuffling, the random seed for id shuffling, and the maximum id you want to retrieve up to .

 #### Logging

 #### Batching and Resumability

-`.retrieve_all()` has optional kwargs to change how long to wait between batches, how long to wait if you encounter a server problem, the batch size, whether to turn off id shuffling, the random seed for id shuffling, and the maximum id you want to retrieve up to .

 #### Response Handling